AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

    ![report_en](../../images/moderation/report_en.png)

-2. On the **Message Report** page, moderators can filter out the message report items by the time period, session type, or handling method.
-They can also search for a specific report item by the user ID, group ID, or chat room ID.
+2. On the **Message Report** page, moderators can filter the message report items by time period, session type, or handling method.
+They can also search for a specific report item by user ID, group ID, or chat room ID.
 For the reports, Agora Chat supports two handling methods: withdrawing the message or asking the sender to process the message.

 ### Text and image moderation